Basic Bank Accounts

-You may not qualify for a safe or standard current account with a bank or building society, especially if you have a low credit rating or have court judgements registered against your name.
+You may not qualify for a current account with a bank or building society, especially if you have a low credit rating or have court judgements registered against your name.
 If so, a bank should offer you their basic bank account instead.
 On very rare occasions, a bank may refuse to provide you with any banking facility; if this happens you can call us for help and advice.

-The Financial Conduct Authority states that from September 2016, you will be entitled to open a basic bank account if you are ineligible to open a standard one, unless it would be unlawful for the firm to open the account.
+The Financial Conduct Authority (FCA) states that from September 2016, you will be entitled to open a basic bank account if you are ineligible to open a standard one, unless it would be unlawful for the bank to open the account.
 If you can’t open a basic bank account, the bank should tell you why you have been turned down.
 If this does not happen or you believe you have been turned down unfairly, you may be able to complain to the Financial Ombudsman Service.
 Contact us for advice.

-On a rare occasion, if you ask to apply for a basic bank account, the bank may suggest that first an application for a standard current account is required.
+On a rare occasion, if you ask to apply for a basic bank account, the bank may first suggest an application for a standard current account is required.
 If this account application is rejected it will have a further effect on your credit score.
 If this happens or has happened, you should immediately raise a complaint with the bank or contact us for advice.
 Remember that as a banking consumer you have the right to choose which account you apply for and that most banks will accept your request to apply solely for a basic bank account.

 The main advantage of a basic bank account is that you can have an account with no costs and no opportunity for fees to arise.
 As you will not have an overdraft facility you won’t be charged interest on the account, and there will also be no fees for returned direct debits or standing orders.